 Pictured Recipe: Quinoa Lasagna

 Quinoa's one of the grains with the biggest fanfare, thanks to its protein content (8 grams per cup) and fiber (5 grams per cup).
-But remember, just because it's a higher-protein grain doesn't mean it's low in carbs.
-One cup of cooked quinoa has 39 grams of carbohydrate, so make sure to plan that into your day and stick to a 1/2 cup serving (get all of our best quinoa cooking tips and nutrition facts here).
+But remember, just because it's a higher-protein grain doesn't mean it's super low in carbs.
+1/2 cup of cooked quinoa has 20 grams of carbohydrate, so make sure to plan that into your day and stick to a 1/2 cup serving (get all of our best quinoa cooking tips and nutrition facts here).

 If you're going to have a big bowl of carbs-even on a low-carb diet, make it oatmeal.
 Oats contain beta-glucan, which helps slow digestion.
 In a study in Nutrition Journal, eating oatmeal helped reduce appetite over four hours better than cold cereal containing the same amount of calories.
 Whether you're going for a serving of old-fashioned or quick oats, they both contain 27 grams of carbs per 1/2 cup dry.
 Make sure you buy plain versions rather than flavored instant oats, which come with a lot of added sugar.
 (Want to cook like a pro?
 Here's the right way to make oatmeal.)

 Pictured Recipe: Creamy Polenta

 Made from cornmeal, polenta is a staple of Italian cooking.
 You can whip it up at home or buy ready-to-eat polenta in rolls that you slice.
 A 3.5-ounce portion (one-fifth of the roll) contains only 15 grams of carbs compared to other grains.
 Polenta is also a good choice if you have Celiac disease or gluten sensitivity that requires you to follow a gluten-free diet.

 Pictured Recipe: Parmesan Cloud Eggs